Petit Serail

-The Petit Serail (السراي الصغير / ALA-LC: as-sarāy as- ṣaghir; literally "Little Saray") was a historic administrative Ottoman building in Beirut that housed the seat of the Wali of Syria and Beirut.
-It was situated to the northern side of Martyrs' Square at the heart of the Beirut Central District.
-The building was the scene of important historical events but plans to enlarge Beirut's main square led to its destruction in 1950.
-It was one of several Ottoman era building projects that shaped the architecture of Lebanon in Beirut.
+The Petit Serail (السراي الصغير / ALA-LC: as-sarāy as-ṣaghīr, literally “Little Saray”) was a historic Ottoman administrative building in Beirut that served as the seat of the wali of Syria and later of the Beirut Vilayet.
+It was located on the northern edge of Martyrs' Square in the heart of the Beirut Central District.
+The building was the site of significant political and administrative activity; however, plans to enlarge Beirut’s principal civic square ultimately led to its demolition in 1950.
+The Petit Serail formed part of a broader corpus of Ottoman-era construction projects that contributed to the development of the architecture of Lebanon in Beirut.

 Overview

-Inaugurated in 1884, the Petit Serail was the seat of Beirut's governor general in 1888 and hosted the Lebanese government and president during the French Mandate.
-Demolished in 1950, its foundations were uncovered and preserved in the mid-1990s.
+Inaugurated in 1884, the Petit Serail functioned as the seat of Beirut’s governor general from 1888 and later accommodated the Lebanese government and presidency during the French Mandate.
+Although demolished in 1950, its foundations were rediscovered during archaeological excavations in the mid-1990s and subsequently preserved.

 Background

-In the later half of the nineteenth century, the Beiruti authorities thought to move the seat of governorship from the decaying Emir Assaf saray also called Dar al-Wilaya (House of the Vilayet).
-The medieval structure was built in 1572 by Mohammad Assaf, the son of the Turkmen Emir Mansour Assaf.
+During the second half of the nineteenth century, local authorities in Beirut sought to relocate the seat of governance from the deteriorating Emir Assaf saray, also known as Dar al-Wilaya (House of the Vilayet).
+This medieval structure had been erected in 1572 by Mohammad Assaf, son of the Turkmen emir Mansour Assaf.

-On 11 September 1840, the British fleet bombarded Beirut to evacuate Ibrahim Pasha's troops from the city and damaged the old saray in the process.
-The saray was restored in 1843 by the wali of Beirut Assaad Mukhles Pasha.
+On 11 September 1840, Beirut was bombarded by the British fleet during operations to expel the forces of Ibrahim Pasha, resulting in substantial damage to the old saray.
+The building was restored in 1843 under the governorship of Assaad Mukhles Pasha.

-In 1882 the board of administration of the Sanjak of Beirut decided to build a new administrative building and put up the Emir Assaf Saray for auction.
-The saray was sold in April 1882 to Mohammad Ayyas and then to members of the Sursock and Tueini families.
-The old saray was destroyed and replaced by the Sursock souks while work was underway on the construction of the new saray which will become known as the "Petit Serail" to differentiate it from the Kışla-i Humayun (the Ottoman barracks) which is better known as the Grand Serail.
+In 1882, the administrative council of the Sanjak of Beirut resolved to construct a new seat of government and offered the Emir Assaf Saray for sale.
+The property was auctioned in April 1882, first to Mohammad Ayyas and subsequently to members of the Sursock and Tueini families.
+The old saray was demolished and replaced by the Sursock souks, while construction proceeded on the new administrative complex that became known as the “Petit Serail,” so named to distinguish it from the Kışla-i Hümayun (Ottoman barracks), more commonly referred to as the Grand Serail.